gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 	# mongo openshift_broker -uopenshift -pmongopass

 This will drop you into the mongo shell where you can perform commands against the database.
-The first thing we need to do is let MongoDB know which database we want to use:

-	> use openshift_broker

 To list all of the available collections in the *openshift_broker* database, you can issue the following command: